pradeepyuvi/talkinglands/README.md

 # Talkinglands

-Created 2 lambdas for operational logics as per needed condidtion and modify the relevant specifications, use the postman to send a request using apigateway or postman and take that request from the event and perform the logics.
+Created 2 lambdas for operational logics as per needed conditions and modified the relevant specifications, used the postman to send a request using API gateway, or the postman took that request from the event and performed the logics.

 Deploy the stack using cloud formation